DuyVo96/DuyVo96/README.md

 ### Hi there 👋

 - 👋 Hi, I’m Duy Vo 🇻🇳
-- 🌱 I’m the journey of being Web3 Dev 🧑‍💻
+- 🌱 I’m on the journey of being Web3 Dev 🧑‍💻
 - 📫 How to reach me: vominhduy.cokhi@gmail.com
 - ⚡ Fun fact: In the past I were a mechanical engineer